11ty/11ty-website/docs/languages/handlebars.md

 {% endraw %}

 {% callout "info" %}Note that if you return HTML in your Handlebars helper, you need to use the Handlebars triple-stash syntax (three opening and three closing curly brackets) to avoid double-escaped HTML.{% endcallout %}

+### Asynchronous Helpers

+These are not supported by Handlebars.
+Read more at [this Handlebars issue](https://github.com/wycats/handlebars.js/issues/717).

 ### A note about Universal Filters